Education is not a one size fits all system. I believe parents are best equipped in making the best choice for their child’s education needs.

 Our children are our most undervalued resource.
 We need to ensure our investments are directly made to classrooms and teachers so that they have the necessary funds to compete in our evolving global economy.

-Teachers should be held accountable for their children’s academic excellence.
-I am a firm believer in merit pay.
+Teachers should be rewarded for their children’s academic excellence.
 If students are excelling in their subject those teachers should receive additional compensation for their successes in their classroom.

 Not all children learn at the same speed or in the same style.
 I support incubators of success we have experienced in our Arizona charter and district schools and believe the highest performing schools should be replicated across the state.

-I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a private school that understands their needs.
+I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a public or private school that understands their needs.
 These children now have better opportunities and many of these scholarship students go on to graduate high school and often on to college.
 As a Mom, I know the importance of a good education and I will be an ally of yours in this arena.